apache/hudi/rfc/rfc-78/rfc-78.md

 - 1.x reader should be able to read 0.14.x to 0.16.x tables w/o any loss in functionality and no data inconsistencies.
 - 0.16.x should have read capability for 1.x tables w/ some limitations.
 For features ported over from 0.x, no loss in functionality should be guaranteed.
 But for new features that was introduced in 1.x, we may not be able to support all of them.
 Will be calling out which new features may not work with 0.16.x reader.
-- In this case, we explicitly request users to not turn on these features untill all readers are completely migrated to 1.x.
+- In this case, we explicitly request users to not turn on these features untill all readers are completely migrated to 1.x so as to not break any readers as applicable.

 Connecting back to our example above, lets see how the migration might look like for an existing user.

 a.
 Existing pipelines are in 0.15.x. (bronze, silver, gold)
 b.
 Migrate pipelines to 0.16.0 (in any order. we do not have any constraints around which pipeline should be migrated first).
 c.
-Ensure all pipelines are in 0.16.0(both readers and writers)
+Ensure all pipelines are in 0.16.0 (both readers and writers)
 d.
 Start migrating pipelines in a rolling fashion to 1.x.
 At this juncture, we could have few pipelines in 1.x and few pipelines in 0.16.0. but since 0.16.x can read 1.x tables, we should be ok here.
 Just that do not enable new features like Non blocking concurrency control yet.
 e.
 Migrate all of 0.16.0 to 1.x version.
 f.
-Once all readers and writers are in 1.x, we are good to enable any new features (like NBCC).
+Once all readers and writers are in 1.x, we are good to enable any new features (like NBCC) with 1.x tables.

 As you could see, company/org wide coordination to migrate gold before migrating silver or bronze is relaxed with the bridge release.
-Only requirement to keep a tab on, is to ensure to migrate all pipelines completely to 0.16.x before starting to migrate to 1.x
+Only requirement to keep a tab on, is to ensure to migrate all pipelines completely to 0.16.x before starting to migrate to 1.x.

 So, here are the objectives of this RFC with the bridge release.
 - 1.x reader should be able to read 0.14.x to 0.16.x tables w/o any loss in functionality and no data inconsistencies.
 - 0.16.x should have read capability for 1.x tables w/ some limitations.
 For features ported over from 0.x, no loss in functionality should be guaranteed.
   But for new features that was introduced in 1.x, we may not be able to support all of them.
 Will be calling out which new features may not work with 0.16.x reader.
-- Document upgrade steps from 0.16.x to 1.x with limited user perceived latency.
-This will be auto upgrade, but document clearly what needs to be done.
+- Document steps for rolling upgrade from 0.16.x to 1.x , with minimal downtime.
-- Downgrade from 1.x to 0.16.x documented with call outs on any functionality.
+- Downgrade from 1.x to 0.16.x documented with call outs on any functionality loss.

 ### Considerations when choosing Migration strategy
 - While migration is happening, we want to allow readers to continue reading data.
 This means, we cannot employ a stop-the-world strategy when we are migrating.